 master- this branch contains the latest shipped release of node-red, plus any additional bug fixes that have been made since.
 At any time, this branch could get shipped as the next maintenance release.
 At the time of writing, this contains 0.16.2 and a few fixes that will be released as 0.16.3 at some point.

 dev- this branch contains the development work on the next milestone release.
 This is where new features are developed.

 The project uses a number of tools to support its activities.
 The following list is a current reflection of what is used and in what capacity.

 This is the main discussion venue for the project.
-Anyone can join the mailing list.
+Anyone can join the forum.

 High level tracking of ideas and features.
 This is where items are captured into the backlog that are considered enhancements to existing features or larger “epic” items.

 It is used by the TC to provide a sense of priority across the items.
 Anyone can view the board.
 Committers have write access.

 A separate board is used for documentation tasks that are not tied to specific code changes.
 This helps to ensure we have the right documentation for the different types of user/developer/contributor.
 Anyone can view the board.
 Committers have write access.